 “The funny thing is, making this gift has gotten me thinking more about saving, to make sure that my estate will be large enough to fund the gift when the time comes.
 Once I've gotten a tenure-track job, I'm also hoping to make a future gift that can be awarded during my lifetime.”

-Those IUPUI graduates: They know how to plan ahead.
+Those IU Indianapolis graduates: They know how to plan ahead.